 Whilst each officer has a responsibility for the security of property of the Trust, it is the responsibility of directors and senior officers in all disciplines to apply such appropriate routine security practices in relation to NHS property as may be determined by the Board.
 Any breach of agreed security practices must be reported in accordance with instructions.

-Any damage to the Trust’s premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported by directors and officers in accordance with the procedure for reporting losses.
+Any damage to the Trust’s premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported by directors and officers in accordance with the procedure for reporting losses, and reported to the Local Security Management Specialist for investigation.

 Where practical, assets should be marked as Trust property.